Abbie Cornish: Music career

 Cornish is also a rapper, singer and songwriter.
-She has been rapping under the name MC Dusk since 2000 and was part of Australian hip hop group Blades from age 18 to 22.
+She has been rapping under the name Dusk since 2000 and was part of Australian hip hop group Blades from age 18 to 22.
 In 2015, Cornish supported American rapper Nas on his Australian tour.
 The same year, she released two new tracks on SoundCloud: "Evolve" featuring Jane Tyrrell and "Way Back Home", which was produced by Suffa from Hilltop Hoods.
 The songs were re-released in 2020, and her first EP, Key of the Sun, was released in 2021.